livewire/livewire/docs/events.md

 ## Listening for Livewire events in Alpine

-To listen for a `post-created` event from Alpine, you would do something like the following:
+For example, we may easily listen for the `post-created` event using Alpine:

 ```html
 <div x-on:post-created="..."></div>
 ```

-The above snippet would listen for a Livewire component that dispatched the `post-created` event.
+The above snippet would listen for for the `post-created` event from any Livewire components that are children of the HTML element that the `x-on` directive is assigned to.

-It's important to note that it will respond to this event if the Livewire component is a child of this element.

-To listen for any Livewire component on the page dispatching `post-created`, you can add `.window` to the listener to listen globally:
+To listen for the event from any Livewire component on the page, you can add `.window` to the listener:

 ```html
 <div x-on:post-created.window="..."></div>
 ```

-If you want to access additional data sent along with the event, you can do so using `$event.detail`:
+If you want to access additional data that was sent with the event, you can do so using `$event.detail`:

 ```html
 <div x-on:post-created="notify('New post: ' + $event.detail.title)"></div>
 ```

-You can read more about [listening for events in Alpine here.](https://alpinejs.dev/directives/on)
+The Alpine documentation provides further information on [listening for events](https://alpinejs.dev/directives/on).

 ## Dispatching Livewire events from Alpine

-Any event dispatched from Alpine is capable of being picked up by a Livewire component.
+Any event dispatched from Alpine is capable of being intercepted by a Livewire component.

-Let's look at what it would look like to dispatch the `post-created` event from Alpine itself:
+For example, we may easily dispatch the `post-created` event from Alpine:

 ```html
 <button @click="$dispatch('post-created')">...</button>
 ```

-Just like the Livewire method, you can pass additional data along with the event by passing it as the second parameter:
+Like Livewire's `dispatch()` method, you can pass additional data along with the event by passing the data as the second parameter to the method:

 ```html
 <button @click="$dispatch('post-created', { title: 'Post Title' })">...</button>
 ```

-You can read more about [dispatching events in Alpine here.](https://alpinejs.dev/magics/dispatch)
+To learn more about dispatching events using Alpine, consult the [Alpine documentation](https://alpinejs.dev/magics/dispatch).

 ## Listening for events from children only

-By default, when you register a Livewire event listener using `#[On]`, it will listen for that event to be dispatched anywhere on the page—It does this by listening for the event on the `window` object.
+By default, when you register a Livewire event listener using `#[On]`, it will listen for that event anywhere on the page.
+Livewire does this by listening for the event on the `window` object.

-Sometimes you may want to scope an event listener to only listen for event dispatches from child components rendered somewhere within the listening component.
+But, sometimes you may want to scope an event listener to only listen for events from child components rendered within the listening component.

-To listen for children dispatches only, you can pass a second argument to `#[On]` called `fromChildren` and set it to true:
+To accomplish this, you may provide the `fromChildren` argument to `#[On]`:

 ```php
 use Livewire\Component;